olcf/olcf-user-docs/systems/frontier_user_guide.rst

 2024-07-16
 ----------
-On Tuesday, July 16, 2024, Frontier's system software will be upgraded.
-The following changes will take place:
+On Tuesday, July 16, 2024, Frontier's system software was upgraded.
+The following changes took place:

 -  ROCm 5.7.1 and HPE/Cray PE 23.12 will become default.
 -  The system will be upgraded to the AMD GPU 6.7.0 device driver (ROCm 6.1.0 release).